xma711/notebook/programming/README.md

 This folder is more about programming languages.

-For software engineering skills are are indepedent of programming languages, go to ../software_engineering/
+For software engineering skills are are independent of programming languages, go to ../software_engineering/